 What Can You Do If You Can’t Pay Your Medical Bills?

 A visit to the doctor left you with a medical bill that you can’t pay...what can you do?
-The good news is that there are some options for medical debt consolidation that can help reduce the amount you owe (or make payments more affordable).
-Follow these step to get out of medical debt faster and for less than you owe:
+The good news is that there are some options for medical debt consolidation that can help make monthly payments more affordable.
+Follow these steps to get out of medical debt fast and reduce your financial stress:

 Check Your Bill: A surprising amount of medical bills include errors, and you might pay the price if you don’t catch them.
 When your bill arrives from the doctor, comb through it looking for services you didn’t receive or any duplicate charges.
 If you come across any services you don’t recognize, be sure to ask your healthcare provider for clarity to make sure it’s a service you actually received.